Bandit-Based Monte Carlo Optimization for Nearest Neighbors: Experimental Results

+In addition to the theoretical guarantees we prove for \texttt{BMO-NN} in this paper, we provide experimental results to demonstrate its practicality.
+According to evaluations presented in the benchmark of \cite{ann-benchmarks}, kGraph \cite{KGraph} and NGT \cite{iwasaki2018optimization} are two of the best performing practical $k$-NN algorithms.
+We show our effective sample complexity gain (number of coordinate-wise distance computations made, as opposed to the base $nd$) in Figure \ref{fig:knn_compGain}.

+When run on the $100k$ Tiny ImageNet dataset with $k=5$, \texttt{BMO-NN} requires over 7x fewer coordinate-wise distance computations than these two state-of-the-art heuristic algorithms as shown in Figure \ref{fig:knn_compGain}.
+Unlike these two, \texttt{BMO-NN} provides theoretical guarantees, while requiring over 50x fewer coordinate-wise distance computations than Falconn \cite{andoni2015falconn_LSH}, an approximation algorithm with guarantees.
+Further, these algorithms all have expensive indices that need to be pre-computed (in stark contrast with \texttt{BMO-NN}) which were not factored into our computational gains plots.
+Looking just at \texttt{BMO-NN}, we see in Figure \ref{fig:knn_compGain}(a) that the gain for \texttt{BMO-NN} changes very little as a function of the number of points $n$.
+This is to be expected, as \texttt{BMO-NN}'s improvement comes from subsampling over the dimension $d$, as shown in Figure \ref{fig:knn_compGain}(b).
+Here we see the dramatic, near linear gain of \texttt{BMO-NN} over exact computation as a function of $d$.
+On the full dataset, \texttt{BMO-NN} provides an 80x improvement over exact computation.

+Accuracy was held constant across operating points, with \texttt{BMO-NN} being run with a target error probability $\delta= .01$ and achieving an error probability of at most 1\% across simulations. kGraph and LSH are tuned to have an error probability of 1\%, and NGT with no tunable parameters has an error probability of $1-7\%$.
+Further details in Appendix \ref{app:details_of_experiments}.

+One important question is whether the improvement afforded by our technique is due solely to the estimators (our Monte Carlo boxes), or if the adaptivity is important (Figure \ref{fig:block_dg}(b) versus (c)).
+From Figure \ref{fig:randSparseHist}(a) we can see that adaptivity is critical to the success of our algorithm, as uniform sampling these arms yields much worse performance, even at 80x the sample complexity of \texttt{BMO-NN}.

-As shown in Figure \ref{fig:potpourri}$(c), (d)$, we obtain $3$\texttt{x} gain over brute force in the effective number of distance evaluations for $k$-nearest neighbours and $k$-means on the dataset of \citet{10xdata}.
+As shown in Figure \ref{fig:randSparseHist}(b) we obtain a $3$x gain over exact computation in the number of coordinate-wise distance computations for $k$-nearest neighbors on the sparse single cell gene expression dataset of \cite{10xdata}.
 The baseline considered here takes sparsity into account.
-We also observe if we had used the estimator of Section \ref{sec:knn} we would not improve over the brute force algorithm.
+We also observe if we had directly used the estimator of Section \ref{sec:knn} rather than the improved sparse Monte Carlo boxes in Section \ref{sec:sparsity}, we would not improve over exact computation.
+Figure \ref{fig:randSparseHist}(c) shows that in real datasets our coordinate-wise distances have rapidly decaying tails, and so our sub-Gaussian assumption is not unreasonable.
+We provide additional plots regarding random rotations in Figure \ref{fig:hadmard} in Appendix \ref{app:fjlt}.